algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 #### 3.1.1.8.
 Light sensor:

-The light sensor is a device that will allow us to measure the intensity of the light.
+The [light sensor](https://eepower.com/resistor-guide/resistor-types/photo-resistor/#) is a device that will allow us to measure the intensity of the light.
 It will be used to determine if the light is enough or not and to send the information to the card to adjust the intensity of the leds.
+The sensor is a photo resistor, so the resistor will change its resistance depending on the intensity of the light.
+With that, we will be able to change the luminosity depending on the intensity of the sunlight.

 ### 3.1.2.
 Arduino:

 Arduino is an open source hardware ( boards, modules ) and a software ( IDE: Integrated Development Environment ) company.
 They are well-known to build boards and microcontrollers.
 Arduino is one of the most used harware in the world ( with raspberry ) and the Arduino IDE is used a lot for injecting code in the Arduino's bords by people.
+We used Arduino to try to manage the serial ports.

 ### 3.1.3.
 STM32CubeProgrammer:

 STM32CubeProgrammer is a tool created for programming in the STM products and that replaces STM32 ST-Link Utility.
 It is used to inject code in the STM32F103C8T6 ARM Development Board Microcomputer STM32 Core Board.
+We tried to use it but were able to flash the stm32 blue pill using Visual Studio Code instead.

+### 3.1.4.
+Visual Studio Code:

+Visual Studio Code is a code editor that is used to write code.
+It is used to write the code that will be injected in the STM32F103C8T6 ARM Development Board Microcomputer STM32 Core Board.
+It is also used to write the code that will be injected in the LoRa-E5 dev board.

 ## 3.2.
 What will we modify:

 Here is listed all the software, hardware, and IDE that we will modify or that we modified during the conception.

 ## 3.3.
 What will be created (functions):

+Here is listed all the functions that will be created during the conception.

 ### 3.3.1.
 GetCurrentSensorData: